LennartOlsen/godsl/readme.md

 Goals
 - Adding error handling
 - Building a test suite
-- Allowing components to be added more fulidly, eg complex objects
+- Allowing components to be added more fluidly, eg complex objects
 - Querying
+- Create a generator (Code generator)